progmaticltd/ansible-gpg/README.md

 - [x] Transfer the keys on a Yubikey.
 - [x] Create a PDF document ready to be printed.
 - [x] Initialise a password store for _pass_.
+- [x] Configure the SSH agent to use GPG.

 ## Playbooks